 The biofield is the subtle bubble that every living being has around itself, and its components are still being unveiled.
-It's a bubble that goes beyond our skin, like the magnetic field of any magnet.
+It’s a bubble that goes beyond our skin, like the magnetic field of any magnet.
 The most obvious element of the biofield is the electromagnetic factor, which is the easiest to measure.
 The rest are sneaky elements to which modern technology is catching up in order to have trustable measurements.
-In this post you will read Biofield definitions according to the top experts on the subject.
+In this post we will explore concept of biofield according to the top experts on the subject.

 This is why the interpretation of the biofield is an evolving concept, also because the health sciences have postponed it for a while.
 As Igor Jerman states: In physics, the inclusive concept of the field was used centuries ago with a great scientific profit, while in the life sciences we are still waiting for a similar universally acceptable term.